marybeshaw/skill-building-program/badges-in-development/frontier/_micro_bower-basics.md

 ## Suggested Assignment
 In your Frontier Skills app, do the following:

-1) Demonstrate that you can install and reference bower packages.
+1) Demonstrate that you can show proficiency in Bower.
   - [ ] Install a package fromt the Bower registry.
   - [ ] Create a package and install it from a github repo.
   - [ ] Create another package and use `bower link` to install it in your app.